capitalch/trace/tracking.md

 5. Institution sales, dialog box, select debtor / creditor with accLeaf = 'Y'
 7. Auto subledger sales, dialog box, select from class='debtor' accLeaf = 'L' and isAutoSubledger = true

+## pyinstaller command for tkenter
+# acivate env where pyinstaller is installed
+pyinstaller --onefile --hidden-import "babel.numbers" --noconsole ExportService.py
+create installer from innosetup

+## Notes
+1. 09-10-2021: 1st attempt to transfer to Material-UI version 5.x failed because xgrid breaks the UI
+2. Reverted back, Can redo by:
+a) replace with @mui in imports
+b) Some work in App.tsx
+c) In all Typography comment out disableTypography

+# Pending

 # Working on
-1. Journals
-2. All vouchers like journal
-3. Drill down
+1. Fix up bugs originated from reorganizing the code 1.5.
+All dialog boxes to originate from same place.
+At present there are many
+2. Remove unnecessary commented code
+3. Reorganize more for imports mecanism
 4. All reports to use X-Grid
-5. Cash book with x-grid
-6. Organize code
-7. Sales purchase retain values
+7. Sales purchase to retain values
 8. Purchase sale clickaway
 9. Provide a way to come out of app in mobile.
 Presently there is no way

-## pyinstaller command for tkenter
-# acivate env where pyinstaller is installed
-pyinstaller --onefile --hidden-import "babel.numbers" --noconsole ExportService.py
-create installer from innosetup

-# Pending
+10. Branch master, finYear master rework

+5.
 ## Bug fixing
 	1. serial number error in purchases
 	2. GSTIN starting with 19 check for CGST, SGST.
 In sales and purchases, Violation of rule should be allowed due to SEZ
 	3. All dialog boxes title is very big font
-														4. In Payments entry voucher you cannot modify the gst details.
-You have only options for delete then insert
-														5. Sales / Purchase to be mobile compliant
 	6. In purchase entries, sl no columns un necessary commas are appearing.
 Sometimes sl no tag showing blank
-														7. In Journals Debits not equals credits being possible

 	8. In Inventory--> Brands--> edit: when you close the dialog it blows up
-														9. Seen in case of receipts same auto_ref_no generated twice

 	10. In Purchase cascading menu, if it is ledger account such as goods creditor, service creditor then OK, otherwise if group / leaf then error
 	11. Sales / Sale return GST rate change does not calculate well
 	12. Sales return select bill does not work well

-	13. Bank Recon is pulling data from January current year
-	14. General ledger always showing 01/04/2021, irrespective to years
 	15. Product new entry hangs when 1st product is entered, when there is no leaf category

 ## Reorganize
 	1. Organize code for using shared components all over
 	2. Remove Figures from BS and PL which have zero closing balance
-																	3. Remove trace-footer. it is of no use
-	4. Clean up code for removed vouchers
 	5. Provide ProfGrid all over wherein other grids are being used
 	6. Rework on Sales, Purchases... etc.

 ## Functionality
 	1. Auto subledger create bill
-													2. Drill down
 	3. Rework on bank recon with ProfGrid
 	3.5
 	4. Footer Trace version copyright